 Credit support and subordination

-This section describes current applicable French legal framework that could be modified pursuant to the draft bill described in Section VII.
+This section describes current applicable French legal framework that could be modified pursuant to the draft bill described in Section VIII.

 Security interests over an asset must be granted in accordance with the specific set of rules applying to the category to which the asset belongs.
 Security packages are therefore most often documented through several separate security documents (although some law firms choose to cover several unregistered security interests in one single security agreement).